oscc-web/oscc-backend/docs/DB/groups.md

 	Defines whether this group is visible to the users.

-	`all`: Everyone can see if a user is a member of this group
+	`ALL`: Everyone can see if a user is a member of this group

-	`self`: Only the user himself can see if he is member of this group
+	`SELF`: Only the user himself can see if he is member of this group

+	`SAME-GROUP`: Visible to people who are in the same group

-	`none`: No one can see if a user is member of this group
+	`NONE`: No one can see if a user is member of this group

-	> exception: User with privilege `alter-group` can see all group info.
+	> EXCEPTION: User with privilege `alter-group` can see all group info.

 + `LocaleNames`: JSON Object